Andreas-Hadjiantoni/High-Performance-Computing/README.md

 ## Single core optimizations:

-- Vectorisation of operations
+- Vectorisation of operations.
-- Optimised the ordering of operations for better cache exploitation
+- Optimised the ordering of operations for better cache exploitation.
+- Optimised code so that the number of "Branch" instructions in the main loop of the executable is minimized.

 ## Multiple Cores:

 - Message Passing Interface(MPI) was used to employ multiple worker cores.
 Each core was given a region in the grid, and the necessary info was communicated between cores.
 - Three main modes/architectures were implemented:
-    1) Synchronous data exchnge
+    1) Synchronous data exchnge.
-    2) Asynchronous data exchnge
+    2) Asynchronous data exchnge.
-    3) Synchronous data Exchange with cartesian Topology
+    3) Synchronous data Exchange with cartesian Topology.

+Intel Advisor was used throughout the development for code profiling.
 The code was run on BlueCrystal, the University Of Bristol's supercomputer:

 https://www.acrc.bris.ac.uk/acrc/phase3.htm